infolab-kaist/KiteProject/README.md

 ### 3. Final Scoring & Leaderboard
 *   **KiteJudge**: The automated grading server evaluates submissions from the `submit` branch.
 *   **KiteBoard**: A live leaderboard showing current rankings (Accuracy, Efficiency).
+Your **best score** among all submissions made before the deadline is displayed on the leaderboard.
 Names are anonymized to protect privacy.
-*   **Grading Timeline**: Rankings update periodically (e.g., daily).
-Final scores are graded and posted after the deadline.

 ### Awards